IBM-Bluemix-Docs/third-party/software-publish.md

 To publish your software to the {{site.data.keyword.cloud_notm}} catalog, complete the following steps:

 1. In the {{site.data.keyword.cloud_notm}} console, go to the Menu icon ![Menu icon](../icons/icon_hamburger.svg) > **Partner Center** > **Sell** > **My products**.
-1. Click the name of the product that you are onboarding.
+1. Select the product that you are onboarding.
-1. Select **Publish**.
+1. Click **Publish**.

 As a third-party provider, you're responsible for maintaining all assets of published software in the {{site.data.keyword.cloud}} catalog and deprecating outdated versions.
 For more information, see [Deprecating and restoring software versions](/docs/third-party?topic=account-dep-restore).
 {: note}